Skip to content

 39. Member of the Roundtable on Sustainable Palm Oil (RSPO)?

-[Externally verified] 2004 - The company is a member of the Roundtable on Sustainable Palm Oil (RSPO) since 2004.
+[Externally verified] 2004 - The company has been a member of the Roundtable on Sustainable Palm Oil (RSPO) since 2004.

 • Y